TaitoUnited/taito-cli/docs/docs/09-custom-commands.md

 You can also override an existing Taito CLI command in your file by using `taito-` as script name prefix.
 For example the following npm script shows the init.txt file before running initialization implemented by Taito CLI plugins.
 The `-z` flag means that override is skipped when the npm script calls Taito CLI.
 You can use the optional _taito_ prefix also for avoiding conflicts with existing script names.

-    "taito-init": "less init.txt; taito -z init"
+    "taito-init": "less init.txt && taito -z init"

-All npm commands are run inside Taito CLI by default.
-Use `taito-host-` prefix to run command on host instead:
+All npm commands are run inside the Taito CLI docker container by default.
+Use `taito-host-` prefix to run the command directly on host instead:

     "taito-host-example": "echo 'taito example' command is run on host"